susanev/uw-stars-cse/143/weeks/week2/lecture-notes.md

 ### Interfaces
 * Interfaces specify certain behaviours without actually implementing them; they specify the _what_ without specifying the _how_
-* In Java, the interface must explicitly state the interfaces they implement
+* In Java, classes must explicitly state the interfaces they implement

 #### IntList Interface